-There were three outreach events this month.
+There were no outreach events this month.

-^{1.} Column B "Current Budget" includes executed change orders and awarded contracts.
+&lt;sup>1.
+Column B "Current Budget" includes executed change orders and awarded contracts.

-^{2.} Column C "Cost This Month" represents the cost of work performed this month.
+&lt;sup>2.
+Column C "Cost This Month" represents the cost of work performed this month.

-^{3.} Column D "Cost To Date" includes actuals (amount paid) and accruals (amount of work performed) to date.
+3. Column D "Cost To Date" includes actuals (amount paid) and accruals (amount of work performed) to date.